I. Scope

 • Restitution for damages—requiring reimbursement for the costs of repair or replacement of computer-related material, equipment, hardware, software, data and/or facilities; such reimbursement shall include, but not necessarily be limited to, the cost of additional time spent by university employees due to the violation.

-• Penalities—if applicable, the violator may be subject to criminal or civil penalties.
+• Penalties—if applicable, the violator may be subject to criminal or civil penalties.

 The violation of copyright, licenses, or personal privacy or the publishing of obscene materials or child pornography may result in civil or criminal legal actions as well as university disciplinary actions.